FIGHT FOR THE COMPENSATION YOU DESERVECLICK HERE FOR A FREE CONSULTATION

 Usually, once you provide the appropriate documentation, the insurer is prepared to approve your claim.

-Perhaps the most common reason Iowa workers compensation claims get denied is because of pre-existing conditions.
+Perhaps the most common reason Iowa workers compensation claims get denied is pre-existing conditions.
 If you had a pre-existing condition that you made your employer aware of when you were hired, and your condition worsened due to the work you are paid to do, then you may still be able to collect benefits.

 Failure to disclose a pre-existing medical condition, however, will almost always result in a denial, and if you did so knowingly, your appeal may not be successful.